Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 Yeah, sinus cavities connect.

-Even washing your hands and not putting dirty hands in your nose.
+Even washing your hands and not putting dirty hands near your nose, your nose is a gateway to the brain.

-Your mom, our moms were right.
+Well, our moms were right.

-I thought that was a floss tale.
+I thought that was a wife's tale.

-So I don't want to say Lyme disease causes Alzheimer's, but some of the bacteria involved in Lyme disease that come from the ticks, the deer ticks, are also found in the brain.
+Also, when looking at Lyme disease, so I don't want to say Lyme disease causes Alzheimer's, but some of the bacteria involved in Lyme disease that come from the ticks, the deer ticks, are also found in the brain.

-We're asking what is their role?
+We're asking what is their role.

 And when it comes to viruses, herpes viruses matter.